 These 9 Horrifying Places in West Virginia May Haunt Your Dreams

 Nothing is better than the adrenaline rush of visiting old, abandoned places and hearing the history of the location.
-If you’re an adrenaline junkie or a fan of local history, you’ll love learning about the lore of scary places in West Virginia.
+If you’re an adrenaline junkie or a fan of local history, you’ll love learning about the lore of creepy places in West Virginia.
 From haunted hospitals to an abandoned amusement park, these places will send a shiver down your spine.
-When you go home after you leave any of these 9 locations, you’ll probably be sleeping with the lights on!
+When you go home after you leave any of these terrifying locations, you’ll probably be sleeping with the lights on!

 Many West Virginians have heard many stories about all these scary sites.
 West Virginia has been featured on television and in movies several times because of these places, and there’s certainly a reason our lore is so everlasting.
 There has been a movie adaptation of the Silver Bridge Collapse that is connected to the Mothman, and the Ghost Hunters on Syfy have visited the West Virginia State Penitentiary!
 Where do you think the scariest place in West Virginia is?
 Comment below!

 Can’t get enough of local legends in West Virginia?
-We don’t blame you… this area is rich in history!
-You might enjoy a trip to the haunted Flinderation Tunnel near Salem, West Virginia where the sounds of a phantom train can still be heard.
+We don’t blame you; this area is rich in history!
+You might enjoy a trip to the haunted Flinderation Tunnel near Salem, West Virginia ,where the sounds of a phantom train can still be heard.

 The OIYS Visitor Center

-Scary Places in West Virginia
+Creepy Places in West Virginia